earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-5/in-class/2017-02-15-spatial04-geographic-vs-projected-crs.md

 After completing this tutorial, you will be able to:

-* Be able to describe what a Coordinate Reference System (`CRS`) is
-* Be able to list the steps associated with plotting 2 datasets stored using different coordinate reference systems.
-* Be able to list 2-3 fundamental differences between a geographic and a projected `CRS`.
+* List 2-3 fundamental differences between a geographic and a projected `CRS`.
-* Become familiar with the Universal Trans Mercator (UTM) and Geographic (WGS84) CRSs
+* Describe the elements of each zone within Universal Trans Mercator (UTM) CRS and Geographic (WGS84) CRSs

 ## <i class="fa fa-check-square-o fa-2" aria-hidden="true"></i> What you need